romkatv/gitstatus/README.md

 ## Why fast

-Since gitstatusd doesn't have to print all staged/unstaged/untracked files but only report wheather there are any, it can terminate repository scan early.
+Since gitstatusd doesn't have to print all staged/unstaged/untracked files but only report whether there are any, it can terminate repository scan early.
 It can also remember which files were dirty on the previous run and check them first on the next run to avoid the scan entirely if the files are still dirty.
 However, the benchmarks above were performed in a clean repository where these shortcuts do not trigger.
 All benchmarked tools had to do the same work -- check the status